 The features and benefits of using the DB To LiveCode

 Time, Get Up and Running Quickly - It can be a tedious and time consuming

-process to manually re-create each FileMaker or Access form object using
+process to manually re-create each FileMaker Access or Visual FoxPro form object using

 any other development environment.
 Rather than spending days or even